What to Note In Your Report

 - changes in witness posts

-- changes in the mark's elevation, positive or negative, compared to the local ground surface
+- changes in the how far the mark is above or below the local ground surface

 Even if a station mark is obvious, pretend that it is covered with some grass or soil and then determine if enough information exists to find the mark by measuring distances from local features.
 If not, add new features with their direction and distance to the station.